WCUA (Catholic University of America)

 WCUA is the college radio station broadcast from The Catholic University of America.
-Due to a lack of a license to broadcast at their designated frequency at 97.5 MHz FM and how the antenna is located at a building different from the studio, the station currently only broadcasts over the internet at their website.
+Due to a lack of an FCC broadcast license, the station currently only broadcasts over the internet at their website.

 Much of the programming consists of talk and rock/jazz/country music.
 Breaks between and during shows are done through a preset playlist by either the station producer or the station manager.

 History

-1920-1958: WQAW and WGIB
+1920–1958: WQAW and WGIB

 As a university with an electrical engineering school, students expressed interest in varied aspects of radio broadcasting.
 In 1921, the Electrical Engineering Department successfully built a working radio transmitter.
 In December, 1922, a CUA Tower article reports, "Installation of the radio experimental station in the Engineering Building has been completed and is now in operation.
 The call for this station is 3-X-I."

 Based on these successes, the university applied for and received a broadcast license on February 23, 1923.
 Called WQAW, the station broadcast at 834 kHz (AM) at five watts power on "unlimited time."

 "Broadcast was begun immediately, the programs consisting of phonograph records, occasional "live" talent, talks and discussions.
 Considerable interest was shown in the station.
 However, with the growth of commercial broadcasting, the University authorities felt that station WQAW was "hopelessly outclassed."...

 Consequently, when the station license expired, August 23, 1923, - a license which had placed the station on 1,270 kHz and permitted it to use 50 watts power - no application for renewal was made and the station was deleted by the federal government on June 11, 1924."

 In the 1930s, CUA's Columbus School of Law offered lectures on communications law and the Federal Radio Commission (later the Federal Communications Commission.)

 During the Spring semester of 1948, students Al Wolcek and Howie Benson, who had both served in the Navy as radio technicians, broadcast on what would today be referred to as a "micro" station at 880 AM.
 Benson recalled, "I had built a small one tube transmitter to use as a wireless connection to my record turntable to my radio.
 This also allowed others near us to listen to my records.
 It turned out that it radiated further than I expected..."
 This transmitter only had enough power to reach fellow students of Gibbons Hall, so they dubbed it WGIB.
 They had hoped to spark interest in a radio club that would bring about a campus-wide station called WCUA, but did not pursue this with school administrators.